Skip to main content

 With 100,000 members and counting, the organization offers a coding scholarship to help LGBTQIA+ women and nonbinary individuals jumpstart a career in technology, covering 50% of tuition with partnering schools.

 Past speakers have included Georgia State representative Stacey Abrams, professional U.S. soccer player Megan Rapinoe, and co-founder of Recode, Kara Swisher.
-The VIP ticket includes professional development workshops, introductions to other leaders in your field, and contributes to the organization’s coding scholarship.
+The VIP ticket includes professional development workshops and introductions to other leaders in the field, and the ticket price also contributes to the organization’s coding scholarship.

-Beyond an interoffice communication tool, Slack can also be used as a networking platform.
-LGBTQIA+ in Technology is a Slack space that welcomes anyone who identifies as lesbian, gay, bisexual, queer, transgender, gender nonforming, nonbinary, questioning, and many more subgenres of those identities.
+LGBTQIA+ in Technology is a Slack space that welcomes anyone who identifies as lesbian, gay, bisexual, queer, transgender, gender nonconforming, nonbinary, questioning, and many more subgenres of those identities.

 They have a code of conduct that strictly prohibits harassment, with admins actively monitoring channels to ensure everyone’s safety and intervene in instances of discrimination.
 There are many channels within the Slack space that relate to specific identities, interests, regions, and more.